 When tenants enter into a lease, they seldom expect to move before the end of its term.
 Unfortunately, life circumstances or poor landlord tenant relationships occasionally necessitate moving before a lease ends.
 The consequences of getting out of a lease in Chicago without legal grounds often catch tenants by surprise.
 This post will address the consequences of breaking a lease without legal grounds and some alternatives on how to get out of a lease in Chicago.

-How to Break a Lease on an Apartment?
+How to Break a Lease on an Apartment in Chicago?

 When a tenant and landlord sign a lease, a tenant promises to pay rent for a certain period of time in exchange for the right to occupy an apartment; it is a legally binding contract.
 If the tenant stops paying, even if he or she moves out, the landlord has a breach of contract claim against the tenant.
 The value of the landlord’s claim is calculated based on the total amount of rent remaining to be paid over the term of the lease, plus reasonable marketing expenses, minus any rent the landlord secures from a new tenant.
 The landlord has a duty to take reasonable action to find a replacement tenant.
 Thus, a tenant that illegally breaks a lease may owe many thousands of dollars, especially if the termination occurs in winter, when new tenants are hard to find.